protoloft/klipper_z_calibration/README.md

 probe_bed_y: 150
 ```

-The `switch_offset` is the mentioned offset from the probed switch body to the trigger point.
-The value can be taken from the datasheet of the switch (D2F-5: 0.5mm and SSG-5H: 0.7mm).
+The `switch_offset` is the already mentioned offset from the switch body (which is the probed position) to the actual trigger point.
+The value can be taken from the datasheet of the Omron switch (D2F-5: 0.5mm and SSG-5H: 0.7mm).
 It is good to start with a little less depending on the squishiness you prefer for the first layer.
-This value is really fixed one!
+This value is a really fixed one!

 ## How to use it

-The calibration is started by using the `CALIBRATE_Z` GCode.
-If the probe is not on the print head, it will abort the calibration.
-So, a macro can help here to unpark and park the probe like this:
+The calibration is started by using the `CALIBRATE_Z` command.
+If the probe is not attached to the print head, it will abort the calibration process.
+So, macros can help here to unpark and park the probe like this:

 ```
 [gcode_macro CALIBRATE_Z]